dan-hickey1/peripatetic-hater/datasheet_for_hate_subreddit_dataset.md

 ### Was any preprocessing/cleaning/labeling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)?

-Hate speech labels were assigned to groups of Reddit posts using GPT-4.
+Hate speech labels were assigned to groups of Reddit posts using deep learning methods.

 ### Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?

-The raw Reddit text is in the same GitHub repository as the list of subreddits.
+Yes, raw Reddit text is available upon motivated request.

 ### Is the software used to preprocess/clean/label the instances available?

-The prompts supplied to GPT-4 are provided in the paper, however, as GPT-4 is proprietary, we do not have access to the underlying software used to obtain the labels.
+Yes, the code used to train the hate speech detection model is in the same GitHub repository.

 ### Any other comments?